AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 The best way is to have a .map file.

-Make a .map file and place it under 'transform' in your OpenHAB directory This should be self explanatory, but basically we 'map' switch state like ON/OFF to the RF packet
+Make a .map file and place it under 'transform' in your OpenHAB directory, basically we 'map' switch state like ON/OFF to the RF packet

 It will look like this: